lavinbrenna/WhatsForDinner.Solution/README.md

 Monday May 2nd
 - Change tech stack to C#/MVC with MySQL backend.

+Friday May 6th
+8:20 am - planned out models/views for project.
 ```

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).